abubakr521/Shadows-Of-The-Creed-2025-CTF-Challenges/Freebie 101 V2/ReadMe.md

 ## Difficulty
 Medium
 ## Description
-To key to the files lies in the first version
+The key to the files lies in the first version